Skip to main content

 Email Log

-The third tab lets you see the emails sent to users from the system.
+The third tab lets you view the system-sent emails to users.
 You can specify the time period of the activity that may interest you by entering the Date from and Date to.
 You can also narrow the search to a more specific time in half-hour intervals.
-The Search bar enables you to narrow the results by entering the ID of the message sent and the username or email of the sender, recipient, or subject of the email.
+The Search bar enables you to narrow results by entering the message ID and the username or email address of the sender, recipient, or email subject.

 The results are shown in the list in the figure below.
 Columns, in the order shown, present the following:

 A click on a row containing a message enables you to see the content of the message sent, as well as the data already visible in the table.
 From here, you can also download the attachment presented with the 📎 Paperclip symbol in the table.
-Download an attachment by clicking on a downward arrow pointing next to the attached file's name.
+Download an attachment by clicking the downward arrow next to the attached file's name.

 Views Log

 The Views Audit Log provides visibility into what resources and pages users have accessed, helping administrators ensure that system access is used strictly for legitimate business purposes.
-Unlike other logs, the volume of Views logs is significantly higher, which required the introduction of a new backend technology capable of aggregating and efficiently searching through billions of entries.
+Unlike other logs, the volume of Views logs is significantly higher, requiring the introduction of a new backend technology capable of aggregating and efficiently searching billions of entries.

 The Views Audit Log includes several powerful search and filtering features to help narrow down results: